-6.7.7.1.
+6.7.6.1.
 Intermediate Outputs

 Applications can control compression of intermediate map-outputs via the JobConf.setCompressMapOutput(boolean) api and the CompressionCodec to be used via the JobConf.setMapOutputCompressorClass(Class) api.
 Since the intermediate map-outputs are always stored in the SequenceFile.
-CompressionType (i.e. RECORD) can be specified via the JobConf.setMapOutputCompressionType(SequenceFile.CompressionType) api.
+CompressionType (i.e. RECORD) can be specified via the JobConf.setMapOutputCompressionType (SequenceFile.
+CompressionType) api.

-6.7.7.2.
+6.7.6.2.
 Job Outputs

-Applications can control compression of job-outputs via the OutputFormatBase.setCompressOutput(JobConf, boolean) api and the CompressionCodec to be used can be specified via the OutputFormatBase.setOutputCompressorClass(JobConf, Class) api.
+Applications can control compression of job-outputs via the OutputFormatBase.setCompressOutput(JobConf, boolean) api and the OutputFormatBase.setOutputCompressorClass(JobConf, Class) api.

-If the job outputs are to be stored in the SequenceFileOutputFormat, the required SequenceFile.CompressionType (i.e. RECORD / BLOCK - defaults to RECORD)can be specified via the SequenceFileOutputFormat.setOutputCompressionType(JobConf.
-SequenceFile.CompressionType) api.
+If the job outputs are to be stored in the SequenceFileOutputFormat, the required SequenceFileOutputFormat, the required SequenceFileOutputFormat.
+RECORD / BLOCK - defaults to RECORD) can be specified via the SequenceFileOutputFormat.
+SequenceFile.
+CompressionType) api.